Metaphor is the key to imagination.

 So, the darkroom is an important place for you?

-I experience photography as a ‘two-stage’ process: the taking of the image and the personal creative expression interpreting the negative, giving birth to a tangible object – the printed image.
+I experience photography as a two-stage process: the taking of the image and the personal creative expression interpreting the negative, giving birth to a tangible object – the print.
 The darkroom gives me the opportunity for a second insight into the image.
 Here, I become an artisan.

 Traditional photographic processes allow for serendipitous error.
 The process of experimentation is one of the most precious tools for an artist.
 I have learned a lot from my ‘mistakes’: they are ‘hidden doors’ that open onto the unexpected and the unpredictable.
 By carefully recording what happens I can develop new techniques or formulas, which, in time, I learn to control.

 Your subject matter is also very inventive, mixing craft techniques and metaphorical iconography.
 What do you want to achieve in your images?

 Metaphor is the key to imagination.
 It works by associating two or more apparently unrelated ideas to create a new meaning.
 I can show a tree, or a beam of light, or a figure, or a building… but what else are they?
 What is the intention; the meaning?
 I want people to look a little deeper than simply seeing the surface.
 I want them to project their inner experience and beliefs into the image.
 Some iconography is universally understood, but some operates in a more indirect way.
 Perhaps the most challenging task for an artist is to create a new iconography, a new mythology, a new meaning for the times yet to come.